Golden-collared manakin: Breeding

-Male golden-collared manakins perform an acrobatic display and use vocalizations to court females.
+The golden-collared manakin's breeding season in Panama extends at least from February to August.
+Males perform elaborate acrobatic displays and use vocalizations to court females.
 Males emit a specific chee-poo sound during courtship.
 Studies have examined whether the call of golden-collared manakins is physiologically controlled by peripheral androgen receptors.
 When androgen receptors outside of the central nervous system were inhibited, this resulted in an increase in the duration of the chee note and a decrease in the frequency of the poo note.
 These results show that the activation of peripheral androgen receptors is important for creating a normal sexual call in the golden-collared manakin.